-If you're looking for a weekend activity for the whole family, you can take the kids to the Tennessee Safari Park in Alamo, Tennessee to see (and feed!) exotic animals up close and personal.
+If you're looking for a weekend activity for the whole family, you can take the kids to the Tennessee Safari Park in Alamo, Tennessee.
+Its a place to see exotic animals up close and personal.
+You can even feed some of them.
 This drive-through park is a definite draw to the rural area.

-Although it is the county seat of Crockett County, Alamo (with a population of about 2,500) would be relatively unknown if it weren't for its primary claim to fame, the Tennessee Safari Park.
+Although it is the county seat of Crockett County, Alamo would be relatively unknown if it weren't for its primary claim to fame: hosting the Tennessee Safari Park.
 Many West Tennessee residents don't even know this park exists, making it one of the area's hidden gems.
 The park is situated on a working farm that is used for growing cotton and raising cattle.

 There are two parts to the park—a two-mile driving tour and a petting zoo.
 When you enter the park you can purchase a bucket of feed.
 As you drive through the park, animals will come up to your car looking for food.
 Many of them will eagerly stick their heads in your car, giving you the opportunity to pet and to feed them.
 This is a great photo opportunity and a lot of fun for kids and adults.At the petting zoo, you have the opportunity to feed and pet other animals, including a giraffe!

 Tickets cost $16 for adults, $12 kids aged 3 to 12, and free for children 2 and under.